wen-l-liu/hackathon-pixels/README.md

 ![Preview of Website](assets/documentation/------------)

 # Introduction
 The Arcadean is a collection of classic browser games built with HTML, CSS, and JavaScript.
 The site is designed to provide users with fun, interactive options to cure boredom, all within a visually consistent and easy-to-navigate interface.
-There is no backend functionality—everything runs client-side for instant play.
+There is no backend functionality, everything runs client-side for instant play.

 ## [Link to Live Website](https://wen-l-liu.github.io/hackathon-pixels/)